vrahli/damysus/README.md

 [page](https://docs.docker.com/engine/install/) explains how to install Docker.

-You then need to create the container by typing:
+You then need to create the container by typing the following command at the root of the project:

-`docker build -t damysus .`
+`sudo docker build -t damysus .`

 This will create a container called `damysus`.